SakibSaikia/SakibSaikia.github.io/about.md

 permalink: /about/
 comments: false
 ---

-I am a Rendering Engineer working at [SkyBox Labs](http://skyboxlabs.com/).
-Currently I am working on Halo Infinite.
+Principal Rendering Engineer at Deviation Games.
+Previously worked on Halo Infinite, Killing Floor 2, Red Orchestra 2 and Rising Storm.

-I previously worked at [Tripwire Interactive](http://www.tripwireinteractive.com/) on Killing Floor 2, Red Orchestra 2 and Rising Storm.
+Always be tinkering!